-Windows kernel-mode graphics drivers (such as printer and display driver DLLs) are restricted from calling the pool entry point directly.
-Rather, pool allocations are performed indirectly using graphics device driver interface (DDI) callbacks to Win32k.sys.
+Windows kernel-mode graphics drivers, such as printer and display driver DLLs, are restricted from calling the pool entry point directly.
+Pool allocations are performed indirectly using graphics device driver interface (DDI) callbacks to Win32k.sys.
 For example, EngAllocMem is the callback that a graphics driver calls to explicitly allocate pool memory.
-Also, other specialized callbacks such as EngCreatePalette and EngCreateBitmap return pool memory.
+Other specialized callbacks, such as EngCreatePalette and EngCreateBitmap, also return pool memory.

-To provide the same sort of automated testing for the graphics drivers, support for some of the Driver Verifier functions is incorporated into Win32k.sys.
-However, because graphics drivers are more restricted than other kernel-mode drivers, they require only a subset of the Driver Verifier functionality.
-Specifically, IRQL checking and I/O verification are not needed.
+To provide the same automated testing for the graphics drivers, support for some of the Driver Verifier functions is incorporated into Win32k.sys.
+Because graphics drivers are more restricted than other kernel-mode drivers, they require only a subset of the Driver Verifier functionality.
+Specifically, IRQL checking and I/O verification aren't needed.
 The other functionality, namely using special pool, random failure of pool allocations, and pool tracking, are supported to varying degrees in the different graphics DDI callbacks.

 Random failures are supported for the following graphics DDI callback functions:

-Enabling Driver Verifier for the graphics drivers is identical to the other drivers (refer to the Enable Driver Verifier section of this article for additional information).
+Enabling Driver Verifier for the graphics drivers is identical to the other drivers.
+For more information, see the Enable Driver Verifier section.
 Unsupported flags such as IRQL checking are ignored.
 In addition, you can use the

 !gdikdx.verifier kernel-debugger command to examine current Driver Verifier state and pool traces for graphics drivers.

 You should only use the random allocation failure setting for robustness testing.
 Use of this setting may cause rendering error messages, so you should not use this setting with verification tests to check the correctness of the graphics driver's implementation (for example, by comparing the graphics driver output to a reference image).